TBD54566975/ssi-service/doc/howto/wellknown.md

 }'
 ```

-The result will look similar to the response below
+The result will look similar to the response below:

 ```json
 {